 Monthly Salary: About S$18,000

-A trade and shipbroker helps companies find buyers and sellers of goods.
-In addition, they negotiate contracts and create networks that guarantee the smooth transportation of goods through the supply chain.
+A trade and ship broker help companies find buyers and sellers of goods.
+They also negotiate contracts and create networks that guarantee the smooth transportation of goods through the supply chain.

-To become a trade and shipbroker in Singapore, you have to have strong knowledge of the shipping industry.
-This can be through formal education or experience in the industry.
-For example, degree holders who are familiar with international trade and maritime law have the competency to become trade and shipbrokers.
-Familiarities with global business and logistics are a huge plus in this industry.
+To become a trade and shipbroker in Singapore, you should have strong knowledge of the shipping industry.
+This can be achieved through formal education or experience in the industry.
+Degree holders who are familiar with international trade, maritime, and global logistics law have the competency to become trade and shipbrokers.

 11. Securities Broker/Dealer